• English

 Some Variations In KV1

 Decorations of tomb KV1 share similarities with KV9, the tomb of Ramesses VI, but there are some variations.
-The atavistic emphasis on Osiris and its very traditional ethos is more strongly emphasized in this tomb compared to others from the same era.
+The atavistic emphasis on Osiris and its very traditional ethos is more strongly emphasized in this tomb than in others from the same era.

 Unique Discoveries In Tomb

-Several ushabtis made from wood, calcite, and faience have been found in the burial chamber.
-Other things include amphora pottery fragments and ostraca, consisting of sketches of the tomb decoration discovered by Brock.
-Basket fragments, a floral garland, and fragments of an amphora with a five-line hieratic text on one side and a caricature of a serving scene on the other are some other materials that were found.
+The burial chamber has yielded several ushabtis made of wood, calcite, and faience.
+Other finds include amphora pottery fragments and ostraca, which consist of sketches of the tomb decoration discovered by Brock.
+Other materials found include basket fragments, a floral garland, and fragments of an amphora bearing a five-line hieratic text on one side and a caricature of a serving scene on the other.

-The mummy of Ramesses VII has still not been found.
-However, four faience cups with the king’s name were found near the BD320 mummy cache, showing that he must be one of the unidentified bodies found there.
+The mummy of Ramesses VII still needs to be found.
+However, four faience cups with the king's name were found near the BD320 mummy cache, showing that he must be one of the unidentified bodies.
+Ramesses VII